 Manufacturers continue to deploy increasingly sophisticated processing and data collection devices into their production environments.
 This real-time data collection boom, often referred to as SMART manufacturing or Industry 4.0, is characterized by seamless connectivity, automation, and data exchange.
 While these advanced capabilities have allowed manufacturers to improve productivity, reduce downtime, and identify inefficiencies in their day-to-day operations, they’ve also created an urgent need for more comprehensive network security.

-As a general rule of thumb, an organization’s data and critical assets are only as secure as the networks and systems where they’re processed and stored.
+As a general rule of thumb, an organization’s data and critical assets are only as secure as the networks and systems they’re processed and stored.
 If cyber criminals can overcome a network’s perimeter, they can usually gain access to sensitive information, launch large-scale ransomware attacks, and even exfiltrate (copy) your data onto their systems for leveraged extortion.
-What makes these threats difficult to manage is that evolving hacking methods along with exploitable software and hardware vulnerabilities crop up on a regular basis.
-Considering cybercrime is $1.5 trillion industry, according to research from Bromium and RSA, it’s unlikely malicious actors will slow down their activities any time soon.
+What makes these threats difficult to manage is that evolving hacking methods and exploitable software and hardware vulnerabilities crop up regularly.
+Considering cybercrime is a $1.5 trillion industry, according to Bromium and RSA research, it’s unlikely malicious actors will slow down their activities any time soon.

 Breaking Down Network Security